 Water Lines.
-The current budget also contains funding to replace the City's aging water lines.
+The current budget also contains over \$16 million in funding to replace the City's aging water lines.
 The City's water system conveys water to customers through 280 miles of pipes that vary in size from 4 to 30 inches in diameter.
 Many of these pipes have exceeded their estimated useful life and, as a result, breaks are becoming more frequent.
 The project focuses on areas of the City where soil conditions are most corrosive.
 It is assumed that water line replacement will be an ongoing need for the foreseeable future.
-However to address immediate needs, almost five million in water line replacements is planned for the FY 2012/13.